Zeres-Engel/Surfing-Stock/README.md

 ## Building the Model

-To build a model, the process of analyzing stationary is an important step to ensure that the input data of the model is stable over time.
+To build a model, the process of analyzing stationary is a crucial step to ensure that the input data of the model is stable over time.
 Then, identifying the cycle with the highest energy impact will help you find patterns and trends in the data to improve the accuracy of the model.

   ### Data analysis